geosolutions-it/ckanext-faoclh/README.md

 ```

 ### DataStore Map
 Shows data stored on the [DataStore](https://docs.ckan.org/en/2.8/maintaining/datastore.html) in an interactive map.
-It supports plotting markers from a pair of latitude / longitude fields or from a field containing a [GeoJSON](https://geojson.org/) representation of the geometries.
+It supports plotting markers from a pair of latitude/longitude fields or from a field containing a [GeoJSON](https://geojson.org/) representation of the geometries.
 The configuration also allows to cluster markers if there is a high density of them and to zoom automatically to the rendered features.
 This plugin requires data to be in the [DataStore](https://docs.ckan.org/en/2.8/maintaining/datastore.html).

 There is partial support to change the map tiles to a different service, such as Mapbox.
 Look below for an example to add to your configuration file:
 ```